-- use-throwing-debugger controls whether ABCL uses a non-standard debugging hook function to throw a Java exception instead of dropping into the debugger in case of unhandled error conditions. - Default value: T - Rationale: it is more convenient for Java programmers using Lisp as a scripting language to have it return exceptions to Java instead of handling them in the Lisp world. - Known Issues: the non-standard debugger hook has been reported to misbehave in certain circumstances, so consider disabling it if it doesn't work for you. - launch-swank-at-startup If true, Swank will be launched at startup.
-See swank-dir and swank-port. - Default value: NIL - swank-dir The directory where Swank is installed.
-Must be set if launch-swank-at-startup is true. - swank-port The port where Swank will listen for connections.
-Must be set if launch-swank-at-startup is true. - Default value: 4005
+- use-throwing-debugger controls whether ABCL uses a non-standard debugging hook function to throw a Java exception instead of dropping into the debugger in case of unhandled error conditions. - \bullet Default value: ${\tt T}$ - Rationale: it is more convenient for Java programmers using Lisp as a scripting language to have it return exceptions to Java instead of handling them in the Lisp world. - Known Issues: the non-standard debugger hook has been reported to misbehave in certain circumstances, so consider disabling it if it doesn't work for you. - launch-swank-at-startup If true, Swank will be launched at startup.
+See swank-dir and swank-port. - Default value: NIL

+- - Default value: 4005